 Go to Red Mountain Winery for the views, not the wine!
 I had read this in reviews before going but that still didn’t prepare us for what was definitely some of the worst wine that I had ever tasted.
 That being said, it is definitely a lovely spot to sit and watch the sunset!

 There are many companies, including most of the hostels, that arrange full day boat tours, however if you get your own group together then it is much cheaper to simply rent your own boat.
 One boat costs 18,000 kyat ($13 USD) for a 5 hour tour and can accommodate up to 5 people.
 This is very different from the pricey tours offered by the hostel.

 Throughout my time in Asia, I have had my fair share of massages.
 Trust me when I say that while in Myanmar, Venus was one of the best massages that I have ever received.
 At 7,000 kyat/hr ($5 USD) there is not much to complain about!
 They even provide you with tea, snacks, and a bottle of water.

 Sin Yaw is a centrally located restaurant serving up some amazing local dishes for relatively cheap.
 Rice and noodle dishes go for about 2,000 kyat, while fish or meat dishes go for around 4,500 kyat.
 We ordered six different dishes and were pleasantly surprised to find that they were all delicious!

 Although not the cheapest option with most curries going for around 4,000 kyat, the food at this place is incredible.
 You can’t go wrong with the vegetable korma and some garlic naan.

 What to Wear in Myanmar:

-Like what you read?
-Make sure to PIN it for later!
+Like my Myanmar Travel Itinerary?
+Make sure to comment and Pin it for later!